-AGILE TERM AGILE DEFINITION Scrum Team The Scrum Team is made up of the PO, Scrum Master and Team.
+AGILE TERM AGILE DEFINITION Scrum Master The person responsible for the Scrum process, making sure it is used correctly and maximizes its benefits.
+Scrum is facilitated by a Scrum Master, whose primary job is to remove impediments to the ability of the team to deliver the Sprint goal.
+The Scrum Master is not the leader of the team (as they are self-organizing) but acts as a buffer between the team and any distracting influences.
+The Scrum Master ensures that the Scrum process is used as intended.
+Scrum Team The Scrum Team is made up of the PO, Scrum Master and Team.
 Seller Refers to the contractor providing the solution and product requested by the buyer.
 Statement of Objective (SOO) Provides basic, top-level objectives of an acquisition and is provided in the request for proposal (RFP) in lieu of a government-written statement of work (SOW).
 Sprint A timebox of work for which the duration is defined by the team and related to their optimal work cadence.
 Sprint durations are typically fixed and are usually between 1 and 6 weeks in duration.
 During the Sprint, the team works to turn a portion of the Product Backlog it has selected into an increment of potentially shippable product functionality.
-Sprint Backlog A list of tasks to be completed during the Sprint.
+Sprint Backlog A view of the Product Backlog.
+A list of tasks to be completed during the Sprint.
 Stakeholder Someone with an interest in the outcome of a program, either because he or she has funded it, will use it or will be affected by it.
 Story (User Story) Part of a Feature that can be estimated in Relative size and complexity and prioritized in Sprint Backlog.
 Stories are sized to fit within a Sprint.
 The completion of Stories can be used to calculate earned value.
-Story Points (estimates in) Agile teams may express estimates in units of "Story Points", providing for the use of Story Point Velocity for planning purposes.
+Story Points (estimates in) Agile teams may express estimates in units of "Story Points" (SP), providing for the use of Story Point Velocity for planning purposes.
 "Velocity", in the sense Agile teams use the term, has no preferred unit of measurement.
 Velocity allows teams to compute the expected remaining duration of the program, as a number of Sprints, each Sprint delivering some amount of Features.
 Another important reason has to do with the social and psychological aspects of estimation: using units such as Story Points to estimate a weighted Story Value, emphasizing relative difficulty over absolute duration, relieves some of the tensions that often arise between developers and managers around estimation: for instance, asking developers for an estimate then holding them accountable as if it had been a firm commitment.
 Team A cross-functional group of people that is responsible for managing itself to develop product for every Sprint.
 Team members' work together consistently in a predefined pattern.
 In contrast to traditional methods that bring people in as needed.
 Timebox or Timeboxed A period of time that cannot be exceeded and within which an event or meeting occurs.
 An example is the Daily Scrum meeting which is typically timeboxed to 15 minutes and ends at that time regardless.
 Velocity At the end of each Sprint, the team adds up effort associated with Stories that were completed during that Sprint.
 This total is called velocity.
 (Completed weighted Story Value in Story Points / Sprint Length) Knowing velocity, the team can compute (or revise) an estimate of how long the program will take to complete, based on the estimates associated with remaining Stories and assuming that velocity over the remaining Sprints will remain approximately the same.

-Appendix B - Examples of Agile EVM Progress Tracking Charts
+Appendix B - Examples of Progress Tracking Charts with Agile and EVM